Flips2001/practicalWork/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## How to use
+### How to use

 You can upload some data and this app plots the data on the map for you.
-You can then let the app cluste
+You can then let the app cluste you data using DBSCAN and it also proviedes the ability to show rose diagrams.
+To convert the data, use the script provided in the [main.py](https://github.com/Flips2001/practicalWork/blob/main/src/data/main.py) file